lauris71/sehle/tutorial/lesson-1.md

         SDL_GL_SwapWindow(window);
     }

-When we finish it is good idea to delete engine.
+When we finish it is good idea to delete the engine.

     sehle_engine_delete(engine);